Septh/rollup-plugin-node-externals/README.md

 will both work.

-> Note: an undocumented named export `externals` also exists that is kept in v6.1 for backwards compatibility only and will be removed in the next major version.

 ### Options
 You generally want to have your **runtime dependencies** (those that will be imported/required at runtime) listed under `dependencies` in `package.json`, and your **development dependencies** (those that should be bundled in by Rollup) listed under `devDependencies`.